mike-ward/Nancy.Pile/README.md

 HTML templates used in AngularJS directives and else where can be preloaded into the [template cache](https://docs.angularjs.org/api/ng/service/$templateCache#!).

-Include html files to be bundled.
+Include HTML files to be bundled.

 ```C#
 public class Bootstrapper : DefaultNancyBootstrapper